yssn0/Resident-Trustee-Admin-Dashboard/README.md

 Once the server is running:
 1. Access the login page with demo credentials to explore the admin dashboard.
-2. Use the dashboard to manage claims, users, and monitor real-time updates from the Verve App.
+2. Use the dashboard to manage claims, users, and monitor real-time updates from the mobile app.

 ---